-Question Answer Marks EITHER 1(a) Discuss Miller's presentation of different attitudes to wealth in All My Sons .
-25 Mark according to the levels of response marking criteria.
-OR 1(b) Discuss Miller's presentation of the relationship between Ann and Kate Keller (Mother) in the following extract.
-In your answer you should pay close attention to the language and dramatic effects.
+Question Answer Marks EITHER 1(a) Joe Keller says: 'I ignore what I gotta ignore'.
+25 With this comment in mind, discuss Miller's dramatic presentation of Joe Keller in All My Sons .
+Mark according to the levels of response marking criteria.
+OR 1(b) Discuss Miller's presentation of the relationship between Chris and Ann in the following extract.
+In your answer you should pay close attention to Miller's use of language and action and their dramatic effects.
 25 Mark according to the levels of response marking criteria.